wther/pronun/docs/REPORT.md

 ### English pronunciations

 The English language, its accents and pronunciations is a widely researched field of linguistics.
-I have found that the best method to improve one's pronunciation is considered to be that one records and replays his own voice while trying to pronuounce a phrase [2].
+I have found that the best method to improve one's pronunciation is considered to be that one records and replays his own voice while trying to pronounce a phrase [2].
 This is why I'll concentrate the application's main functionality around these use cases.

 1. Users can record their voice, and play it back
 2. Users can fetch native samples from the server and play them
 3. Users can request meta-information on native phrase samples
 4. Users can select certain native samples based on the speaker's profile (region of origin, sex, etc.)
-5. Users should have feedback on how well they have pronunced a certain phrase
+5. Users should have feedback on how well they have pronounced a certain phrase

 Java Enterprise Edition
 -----------------------